amspath/slidescape/README.md

 ### Viewing options

+To navigate an image, you can pan and zoom using either the mouse or the keyboard.
+The mouse and keyboard sensitivity can be adjusted in the general options, `Edit` > `General options...` under the tab `Controls`.

 Basic image filters are available under `View` > `Image options`.
 These allow adjusting the black and white level and filtering out a background color.

 There is experimental support for loading a second image as an overlay (e.g. a mask image).
 To load an image as an overlay, press `F6` before loading the second image.

-To navigate an image, you can pan and zoom the view either the mouse or the keyboard.
-The mouse and keyboard sensitivity can be adjusted in the general options, `Edit` > `General options...` under the tab `Controls`.

 ### Annotations